nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 To learn more about overriding connectors and/or conditions there is a [multi_branch_pipeline](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples/multi_branch_pipeline) example which overrides default conditions to allow two branches of a pipeline to run at different frame rates.
 There is also an example of increasing the queue sizes available in [this Python queue policy test application](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/python/tests/system/test_application_with_repeated_emit_on_same_port.py).

+### Using the Holoscan SDK with Other Libraries

+The Holoscan SDK enables seamless integration with various powerful, GPU-accelerated libraries to build efficient, high-performance pipelines.

+Please refer to the [Best Practices to Integrate External Libraries into Holoscan Pipelines](https://github.com/nvidia-holoscan/holohub/blob/main/tutorials/integrate_external_libs_into_pipeline/README.md) tutorial in the [HoloHub](https://github.com/nvidia-holoscan/holohub) repository for detailed examples and more information on Holoscan's tensor interoperability and handling CUDA libraries in the pipeline.
+This includes [CUDA Python](https://github.com/NVIDIA/cuda-python), [CuPy](https://cupy.dev/), [MatX](https://github.com/NVIDIA/MatX) for C++, [cuCIM](https://github.com/rapidsai/cucim), [CV-CUDA](https://github.com/CVCUDA/CV-CUDA), and [OpenCV](https://opencv.org/) for integration into Holoscan applications.